massdriver-cloud/provisioner-helm/README.md

 ## Artifacts

 After every provision, this provider will scan the template directory for files matching the pattern `artifact_<name>.jq`.
 If a file matching this pattern is present, it will be used as a JQ template to render and publish a Massdriver artifact.
 The inputs to the JQ template will be a JSON object with the params, connections and [helm manifests](https://helm.sh/docs/helm/helm_get_manifest/) as top level fields.
 Note that the `params` and `connections` will contain the original content of `params.json` and `connections.json`, without any modifications that may have been applied through `params.jq` and `connections.jq`.
-Since the output of `helm get manifest` is list of yaml files, the `outputs` block will be a JSON array with each element being an individual kubernetes resource manifest.
+The `outputs` field will contain the result of `helm get manifest` for the chart after it is installed.
+Since the output of `helm get manifest` is list of yaml files, the `outputs` block will be a JSON array with each element being a JSON object of an individual kubernetes resource manifest.

 ```json
 {